-Admission to the Charter School will require an initial interview.
-Each child will be assessed to determine his or her level of academic skills following enrollment.
-Admission to OGCS will require parents, as primary deliverers of the education program, to attend an informational meeting before enrolling.
-It is essential that parents or guardians or a responsible adult designee be available to instruct, facilitate, monitor, review, and hold the student accountable for his or her work on a daily basis.
-The enrollment process will include an agreement signed by the parent, student, Charter School teacher, and any person designated by the parent to teach their child.
-This agreement will include goals, objectives, guidelines, and reason(s) for dismissal to be followed for the time period specified in the contract.
+Admission to the Charter School will require submission of an application form.
+The enrollment process will include submission of a completed enrollment/registration packet and an agreement signed by the parent/guardian, student, charter school teacher and any person designated by the parent to teach their child.
+This agreement will include goals, objectives, guidelines and reason(s) for dismissal to be followed for the time period specified in the contract.
+After enrollment, testing to determine each child's level of academic skills will assist OGCS with course placement and supplementary supports, as needed.